 Think about the functionality that will be key for your school.
 So, for cashless payments, it could be the ability to set up low balance reminders for parents or different payment types for things like one-off payments or instalments.
 For club management, maybe being able to limit places or take online registers will be important for you.
 For meal management, you may want parents to be able to book and pay for meals in advance or want to ensure that those qualifying for FSM or UIFSM are not charged.

-If you’d like to find out more about the Schoolcomms parent app and how we can help you achieve your parental engagement goals, call the team on 0333 332 7147 or request more information here.
+Or if you’d like to find out more about the Schoolcomms parent app and how we can help you achieve your parental engagement goals, get in touch here.